rieckpil/progmot/content/post/writing-a-book-remotely.md

 While we had implemented similar features in the past, we still spend a good amount of time reading the AWS documentation and related blog posts to ensure our previous assumptions are correct.

-Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
-We first sketched out a table of contents and started working on the different chapters in parallel.
+We also made sure every co-author works independently on their own area (like OAuth2 login or RDS setup) to avoid any misunderstanding.

-Everybody was working on a dedicated chapter so there wasn't any conflict or waiting.
-Writing the new chapter consisted both of doing some resarch, adjusting the sample application and writing the manuscript.
+Everybody was working on a dedicated chapter so there wasn't any conflict or idle time due to waiting on some else input.
+Writing the new chapter consisted both of doing some research, adjusting the sample application and writing the manuscript.

 As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
 It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.

-In parallel to our first release preparation, we create a basic landing page and signed up for an mailing list provider (Convertkit back then).
+In parallel to our first release preparation, we create a basic [landing page](https://stratospheric.dev) and signed up for a mailing list provider (Convertkit back then).
+To keep things simple, we bought an HTML Bootstrap theme and used GitHub pages to quickly launch this landing page and add the mailing list signup form to allow potential readers get more information about our progress.

-When purchasing an eBook on Leanpub, the reader can decide if Leanpub should share their email address with the authors or not.

-To reach out to our readers immediately and to collect potential prospects, we offered a mailing list.
+As there wasn't any earnings, we kept the costs low to only invest more $ once we see and adoption.

-This also acted as a first litmus test in the beginning to see how many developers are interested in bringing this book over the finish line.
+This signup form also acted as a first litmus test for us to see how many developers are interested in bringing this book over the finish line.

 Before we could release a first version, we had to finalize our eBook title, find a logo and a cover.